 While the sound of old manual imprinters remains endearingly iconic, they aren’t universally known as “knuckle busters” for nothing.
 Every problem with these archaic credit card imprinters points to the benefits of credit card swipers: speed, convenience and security.

-Credit Card Readers are Cheaper than a Full Terminal
+A Credit Card Swiper Is Cheaper than a Full Terminal

 Full-fledged point of sale credit card terminals and wireless terminals have their place, but it’s overkill when you’re simply going to accept credit cards online.
 Countertop terminals are bulky compared to credit card swipers, and they cost significantly more.
 Furthermore, credit card terminals often require an additional wireless service fee and have to be reprogrammed for each processor (which costs money).
 Most point of sale terminals also involve some sort of contract.
 For accepting credit cards online, a low-key credit card reader is a much better way to go.